If want to skip ahead, here's an example repo that implements the ideas discussed in the post.

 teardown_elasticsearch()

-If we take a look at the elasticsearch fixture function, we can see that it mirrors the high level steps we described.
+fixture function, we can see that it mirrors the high level steps we described.

-2. We yield to the test body.
+to the test body. - We call

-3. We call teardown_elasticsearch, which tears down the relevant indices.
+, which tears down the relevant indices.

-The extra line of settings.ELASTICSEARCH_HOST = ELASTICSEARCH_TEST_HOST is to make sure that we point settings.ELASTICSEARCH_HOST to our test Elasticsearch cluster during the execution of the test.
+to our test Elasticsearch cluster during the execution of the test.

-Also note that setup_elasticsearch will be specific to the application you want to test.
+will be specific to the application you want to test.
 Here, you'll want to persist global Elasticsearch settings and create indices that are relevant for your application.

 Write the test

-And with the docker-compose configs and the pytest fixtures in place, we're ready to write the tests!
+fixtures in place, we're ready to write the tests!

-So here's the search_media helper function we showed in the beginning.
+helper function we showed in the beginning.

 def search_media(query):